 These principles of web source evalution are drawn from The St. Martin's Handbook, 8th edition (p.
 218-219).

+You can limit your results page to Books: Print Book or eBook by checking the boxes on the left side of the page.
 To limit your search to ebooks, after typing in a search term, click on eBook under Item Format on the left.
 You will be prompted to enter your PLNU login.

 Find books, media, select articles and more: